-This isn’t a resume or a play-by-play biography, but it’s helpful to write just a few sentences about yourself and your writing experience.
+This isn’t a resume or a play-by-play biography, but it’s helpful to write just a few sentences about yourself and your writing credentials.

 Remember: This should just be one or two sentences.
 Don’t overwhelm the agent with paragraphs of your whole life story.
 They don’t have time to read that, and most of it isn’t relevant to them representing your book.

 7. Any other information the agent specifically asks for